 What information should I provide?

-When you report an alleged violation, provide information that will help the agencies to conduct a thorough review of the complaint or tip.
+When you report an alleged violation, provide as much information as possible to help ensure a thorough review and potential investigation.

 - Learn more

 You may use the following questions as a guideline to describe your complaint or tip:

 - What are the names of companies, individuals, or organizations that are involved?

 - How do you believe they have violated the Packers and Stockyards Act or federal antitrust laws?
 (For details on the Packers and Stockyards Act, see The Packers & Stockyards Act; for details on federal antitrust laws, see Antitrust Laws and You.)